giuliaguida00/fractal_analysis/README.md

-# Fractal Analysis of Particle Contour
-## Introduction
+# 1 Introduction

-This code has been developed by the author in order to perform the fractal analysis of particle contour.
+This code has been developed in order to perform the fractal analysis of particle contour.
 It characterises the morphology of soil particles over the range of experimentally accessible scales through three new non-dimensional quantitative morphological descriptors characterising: (i) overall particle shape at the macro-scale, (ii) particle regularity at the meso-scale, and (iii) particle texture at